theramiyer/resume/_posts/2010-07-21-cognizant-technology-solutions.md

 - Recognised as the Associate of the Quarter twice (Q2, 2011; Q4, 2016).
 - Led the PowerShell-based automation community at the Sub-Business Unit level.
 - Implemented over sixty PowerShell-based automation projects for the client.
+- Part of the pan-organisation Microsoft community, contribute to automations.
 <!--more-->

 #### Current job role